 - 8 ounces cream cheese softened to room temperature

 - 1/4 cup mayonnaise

 - 1 can artichoke hearts 14 ounces, drained and chopped

 - 1 to 1 and 1/2 cups shredded Parmesan or Romano cheese or a combination of the two

-- 3 cloves garlic or 1/2 teaspoon garlic powder, minced
+- 3 cloves garlic, minced or 1/2 teaspoon garlic powder

 - 1 package frozen spinach, thawed, chopped, and well-drained 10 and 1/2 ounces, more or less

-- 1 roasted red bell pepper finely diced and drained
+- 1 roasted red bell pepper finely diced, drained if from can

 Heat oven to 350 F.

 In a medium bowl, combine cream cheese, sour cream, and mayonnaise.
 Mix until combined and smooth.